Dave Checketts: Career

 Checketts is the managing partner of Checketts Partners Investment Management (CPIM), a private equity firm he founded in 2011.

-From 2011 to 2015, Checketts was Chairman and CEO of Legends Hospitality, establishing the hospitality, merchandising and premium ticketing services provider as one of the industry's standard-bearers.
+From 2011 to 2015, Checketts was chairman and CEO of Legends Hospitality, establishing the hospitality, merchandising and premium ticketing services provider as one of the industry's standard-bearers.
 CPIM purchased 20% equity in Legends, joining the Dallas Cowboys and New York Yankees as co-owners.
 Checketts secured contracts with venues such as Angel Stadium, Levi's Stadium, and Manchester City F.C.'s Etihad Stadium to build onto the core Yankees and ATT stadiums.
 Under Checketts' guidance, Legends designed, built, and now operates One World Observatory at the top of One World Trade Center in New York.
 The Observatory opened in May 2015 and is a must-visit for locals and tourists alike.

-Checketts was an original founding board member of JetBlue Airways and held this role until 2018.
+Checketts was an original founding board member of JetBlue and held this role until 2018.

-In 2021, Checketts was named Director of Burnley Football Club.
-With Burnley, Checketts doubles as part owner and investor.
+In 2021, Checketts was named director of Burnley Football Club.
+With Burnley, Checketts doubles as an investor and one of the 4 directors on the board of directors.

 In 2022, Checketts was named to the Utah Sports Hall of Fame.

+As of 2025, Checketts is on the board of advisors for Ares Sports, Media and Entertainment alongside other notable board members like Mia Hamm, Grant Hill, and John Skipper.
+In the same year, Checketts was added on the board of trustees for Paley Center for Media in New York City.
+Other trustees include Rob Manfred, David Brothers, Gary Bettman, and more.

+In April 2025, Checketts partnered with The Cynosure Group to launch a $1.2 billion private equity fund, Cynosure | Checketts Sports Capital Fund I, aimed at investing in high-potential assets across the global sports industry.